Daniel-Tajamar/End-to-End-Data-Engineering-Project/README.md

 # Connecting SQL Database to Azure Datafactory

-1. Access the key vault inside Azure portal
+1. Access the datafactory inside Azure portal
 2. Click on “Launch studio”
 3. Click on the “Manage” tab at the left sidebar
 4. Click on “Integration Runtimes”